MOISSANITE: ECO-FRIENDLY DIAMOND ALTERNATIVE

 Forever Classic Moissanite

-does not appear truly colorless.
+is the original Moissanite, and is no longer in production.
 It is slightly tinted greenish-yellow.
 On the diamond color grading scale, it is close to a L-M grade.

 Moissanite is lab grown!
 No earth is moved to create this lovely gem, making it a great eco-friendly diamond alternative.